DNA-3-methyladenine glycosylase: Alkylation repairing activity

 In cells, AAG is the enzyme responsible for recognition and initiation of the repair, via catalysing the hydrolysis of the N-glycosidic bond to release the alkylation-damaged purine bases.
 Specifically, hAAG is able to efficiently identify and excise 3-methyladenine, 7-methyladenine, 7-methylguanine, 1N-ethenoadenine and hypoxanthine.

-ODG activity
+Deaminated base activity

-Oxanine DNA Glycolase (ODG) activity is the capability of some DNA glycosylases of repairing oxanines (Oxa), a deaminated base lesion in which the N1-nitrogen is replaced by oxygen.
-Among the known human DNA glycosylases tested, the human alkyladenine DNA glycosylase (AAG) also shows ODG activity.
+MPG can act on all three purine deamination bases: hypoxanthine, xanthine, and oxanine.

+Oxanine (Oxa), is a deaminated base lesion in which the N1-nitrogen is replaced by oxygen.
 Contrary to the alkylation repairing activity, which is only able to act against purine bases, the hAAG is able to excise Oxa from all of four Oxa-containing double stranded base pairs, Cyt/Oxa, Thy/Oxa, Ade/Oxa, and Gua/Oxa, showing no particular preference by any of the bases.
 In addition hAAG is capable of removing Oxa from single-stranded Oxa- containing DNA.
 This occurs because the ODG activity of the hAAG does not require a complementary strand.